jaspector

 Monday–Friday, 8:00 AM – 12:30 PM and 1:00 PM – 4:30 PM (County Courthouse hours)

-Typical inspection sequence: Johnson County does not conduct independent structural, framing, mechanical, or plumbing inspections in unincorporated areas.
+Typical sequence: Johnson County does not conduct independent structural, framing, mechanical, or plumbing inspections in unincorporated areas.
 Applicable inspections include: Electrical (NSED District 11), Septic/Onsite Wastewater (NDEE-certified professional), Fire (Nebraska State Fire Marshal for commercial/public projects), and Zoning Compliance (Zoning Administrator site visit).

-Do I need a building permit in unincorporated Johnson County, NE?
+01 Do I need a building permit in unincorporated Johnson County, NE?

 A zoning permit is required prior to the erection, construction, reconstruction, alteration, repair, or conversion of any nonfarm building or structure within unincorporated Johnson County's zoned areas.
 Contact the Zoning Administrator to confirm whether your specific parcel is within a zoned area.

-How do I apply for a building permit in unincorporated Johnson County, NE?
+02 How do I apply for a building permit in unincorporated Johnson County, NE?

-1. Verify the parcel is in unincorporated Johnson County using the county GIS map at johnson.gworks.com or by contacting the Zoning Administrator.
+To apply for a building permit in unincorporated Johnson County, NE, follow these steps: 1.
+Verify the parcel is in unincorporated Johnson County using the county GIS map at johnson.gworks.com or by contacting the Zoning Administrator.
 2. Obtain the current Application for Permitted Use Zoning Permit from the Zoning Administrator.
 3. Prepare supporting documents: site plan with structure footprint and dimensions, setback distances from property lines and road rights-of-way, parcel legal description, and owner/contractor information.
 4. If the proposed use is not permitted by right in the applicable zoning district, obtain an Application for a Special Use Permit and submit concurrently.
 5. If a zone change is required, complete the Application for a Change of Zoning and Justification Form.
 6. For any new driveway or access onto a county road, contact the Johnson County Highway Department to obtain a separate county road access permit.
 7. For commercial or public assembly projects, simultaneously submit plans to the Nebraska State Fire Marshal at sfm.nebraska.gov/plans-submittal.
 8. For projects disturbing one or more acres, file an NDEE Construction Stormwater Notice of Intent (NOI) under General Permit NER210000 at least seven days before ground disturbance.
 9. For electrical work, obtain an NSED permit (District 11, Daniel Lovercheck, 402-499-5842) at electrical.nebraska.gov.
 10. After construction is complete, contact the Zoning Administrator to confirm any required compliance inspection or zoning sign-off.

-How long does it take to get a building permit in unincorporated Johnson County, NE?
+03 How long does it take to get a building permit in unincorporated Johnson County, NE?

-What work is exempt from building permits in unincorporated Johnson County, NE?
+04 What work is exempt from building permits in unincorporated Johnson County, NE?

-How do I schedule a building inspection in unincorporated Johnson County, NE?
+05 How do I schedule a building inspection in unincorporated Johnson County, NE?

-Inspections can be scheduled via: Zoning Administrator: (402) 335-7065, NSED District 11 (Electrical): (402) 499-5842.
+Once your permit is issued and work reaches an inspection milestone, you can schedule a building inspection in unincorporated Johnson County, NE via: Zoning Administrator: (402) 335-7065, NSED District 11 (Electrical): (402) 499-5842.
 Contact Zoning Administrator for scheduling requirements..